vishnuvr/joomla34-quickstart-openshift/README.md

 your application whatever you want.
 However, the name of the database will always match the application so you might have to update .openshift/action_hooks/build.

+Joomla!
+3.0.3 is used in this repository.
+If you want Joomla!
+2.5 then please check https://github.com/openshift/joomla-example

 Running on OpenShift
 ----------------------------